-4.4 C

 Oscar II held a deep appreciation for the arts, culture, and science.
 His reign coincided with a cultural renaissance in Sweden and Norway, and he actively promoted a variety of cultural and intellectual endeavors.

 Arts and Architecture: Oscar II helped to promote Swedish and Norwegian cultural achievements.
-Public structures like Stockholm’s Royal Opera House were supported by him.
+He supported public structures like Stockholm’s Royal Opera House.
 He also made investments in the arts, contributing to the formation of a distinct Scandinavian identity in the late nineteenth and early twentieth centuries.

 Science and Literature: As a patron of science and literature, Oscar II promoted progress in a variety of fields.
 He was especially interested in history, supporting historians, writers, and artists, and he was a member of the Swedish Academy, where he contributed to discussions about archaeology and history.